A Mid-Century Modern Renovation Refreshes a Brooklyn Co-op

-• Homeowners: A California couple posted their apartment remodel on Sweeten
+• Homeowners: Couple Tom and Alex posted their apartment remodel on Sweeten

 Written in partnership with Sweeten homeowners